Adobe Inc.: Adobe Creative Cloud (Since 2011)

+Further acquisitions and failed buyout of Figma (2018–2023)
-In March 2018, at Adobe Summit, the company and NVIDIA publicized a key association to quickly upgrade their industry-driving AI and profound learning innovations.
-Expanding on years of coordinated effort, the organizations will work to streamline the Adobe Sensei AI and machine learning structure for NVIDIA GPUs.
-The joint effort will speed time to showcase and enhance the execution of new Sensei-powered services for Adobe Creative Cloud and Experience Cloud clients and engineers.

-Adobe and NVIDIA have co-operated for over 10 years on empowering GPU quickening for a wide arrangement of Adobe's creative and computerized encounter items.
-This incorporates Sensei-powered features, for example, auto lip-sync in Adobe Character Animator CC and face-aware editing in Photoshop CC, and also cloud-based AI/ML items and features, for example, picture investigation for Adobe Stock and Lightroom CC and auto-labeling in Adobe Experience Supervisor.
+In March 2018, at Adobe Summit, the company and Nvidia announced their association to upgrade their AI and profound learning innovations.
+They planned to streamline Adobe Sensei AI and machine learning structure for Nvidia GPUs.
+Adobe and Nvidia had cooperated for 10 years on GPU quickening.
+This incorporates Sensei-powered features, e.g. auto lip-sync in Adobe Character Animator CC and face-aware editing in Photoshop CC, and also cloud-based AI/ML items and features, for example, picture investigation for Adobe Stock and Lightroom CC and auto-labeling in Adobe Experience Supervisor.

-In May 2018, Adobe stated they would buy e-commerce services provider Magento Commerce from private equity firm Permira for $1.68 billion.
-This deal will help bolster its Experience Cloud business, which provides services including analytics, advertising, and marketing.
-The deal is closed on June 19, 2018.

-In September 2018, Adobe announced its acquisition of marketing automation software company Marketo.

-In October 2018, Adobe officially changed its name from Adobe Systems Incorporated to Adobe Inc.

-In January 2019, Adobe announced its acquisition of 3D texturing company Allegorithmic.

-In 2020, the annual Adobe Summit was canceled due to the COVID-19 pandemic.
-The event took place online and saw over 21 million total video views and over 2.2 million visits to the event website.
+Adobe further spent its time from 2018 to 2023 acquiring more companies to boost both Creative Cloud and the Adobe Experience Cloud, a software suite which increased business.
+These included e-commerce services provider Magento Commerce from private equity firm Permira for $1.68 billion in June 2018, Marketo for $4.75 billion in 2018, Allegorithmic in 2019 for just under $160 million, and Workfront in December 2020 for $1.5 billion.
+2021 additionally saw Adobe add payment services to its e-commerce platforms in an attempt to compete with Shopify, accepting both credit cards and PayPal.

-The software giant has imposed a ban on the political ads features on its digital advert sales platform as the United States presidential elections approach.
+In July 2020, as the United States presidential elections approached, the software giant imposed a ban on the political ads features on its digital advertising sales platform.

-On November 9, 2020, Adobe announced it will spend US$1.5 billion to acquire Workfront, a provider of marketing collaboration software.
+On November 9, 2020, Adobe announced it would spend US$1.5 billion to acquire Workfront, a provider of marketing collaboration software.
 The acquisition was completed in early December 2020.

 On August 19, 2021, Adobe announced it had entered into a definitive agreement to acquire Frame.io, a leading cloud-based video collaboration platform.
 The transaction is valued at $1.275 billion and closed during the fourth quarter of Adobe's 2021 fiscal year.

-On September 15, 2021, Adobe Inc formally announced that it will add payment services to its e-commerce platform this year, allowing merchants on their platform a method to accept payments including credit cards and PayPal.

-In September 2022, Adobe announced that it had agreed to buy the software design start-up Figma for $20billion.
-The cloud-based design software from Figma directly competes with Adobe XD.
-The deal faces regulatory scrutiny.
-In February 2023, it was announced the European Commission would review the acquisition under European Union merger regulation (EUMR).

-Finances
+Adobe announced a $20 billion acquisition of Figma, an Adobe XD competitor, in September 2022, its largest to date.
+Regulatory scrutiny from the US and European Union began shortly after due to concerns that Adobe, already a major player in the design software market with XD, would have too much control if it also owned Figma.
+At the time of the announcement to acquire Figma, Adobe's share over the creative software market and design-software market was almost a monopoly.
+In December 2023, the two companies called off their merger, citing the regulatory challenges as a sign to both that the deal was not likely to be approved.
+Adobe paid Figma a $1 billion termination fee per their merger agreement.